-The human brain is a complex organ, and it’s one that is still not fully understood by scientists and doctors.
+The human brain is a complex organ that scientists and doctors still do not fully understand.
 Experts are getting closer to understanding the way the brain works, though.
 As science progresses, more is known than ever before about the damage a traumatic brain injury, or TBI, can have on a person.

 Types of TBI

 Brain injuries can range from mild to severe.
-Concussions are some of the most common kinds of TBI and can be caused by even the most minor of bumps to the head.
-Severe brain injuries, on the other hand, stem from serious incidents in which the head is penetrated by bullets or shrapnel, or is crushed from a blow to the skull.
-Closed skull injuries in which no injuries are immediately obvious can be deceptively dangerous and just as severe as the injuries involving penetrating wounds.
+Concussions are some of the most common kinds of TBI and can be caused by even the most minor bumps to the head.
+Severe brain injuries, on the other hand, stem from serious incidents in which the head is penetrated by bullets or shrapnel or is crushed by a blow to the skull.
+Closed skull injuries in which injuries are not immediately obvious can be deceptively dangerous and just as severe as those involving penetrating wounds.

-The severity of a brain injury depends largely upon the length of time that the person was unconscious for during their accident.
-In the moments directly after being wounded, the way the victim responds to commands and questions are often indicative of the seriousness Their length of memory loss can also be a good indicator of the severity of the injury.
+The severity of a brain injury depends largely upon the length of time that the person was unconscious during the accident.
+In the moments directly after being wounded, the way the victim responds to commands and questions is often indicative of the seriousness.
+Their length of memory loss can also be a good indicator of the severity of the injury.

 TBI and PTSD

-Many veterans with TBI are also diagnosed with post-traumatic stress disorder, or PTSD.
+Many veterans with TBI are also diagnosed with post-traumatic stress disorder (PTSD).
 One of the most common disorders among veterans who have seen combat, PTSD occurs when a person experiences highly stressful, traumatic events.
-The impact of the event can linger in a person’s mind for years afterward, causing agitation, depression, social isolation and self-destructive behaviors.
+The event’s impact can linger in a person’s mind for years afterward, causing agitation, depression, social isolation, and self-destructive behaviors.

 For many veterans, TBI and PTSD go hand in hand.
 A blow to the head in combat can trigger both TBI and PTSD symptoms, many of which overlap.
 Brain Injury Journey Magazine says that up to 35 percent of veterans with mild brain injuries also have PTSD.
 Though PTSD is a psychological disorder and TBI is a neurological one, the combination of the two can make life increasingly difficult for veterans.

 Thankfully, there are resources available for those affected by PTSD and TBI.
-Veterans looking for guidance on how to file a VA disability claim for PTSD should consider speaking to Veterans Law Group for insight into the claims process.
-Get help with your VA PTSD and TBI claims today by reaching out to VLG.
+Veterans looking for guidance on filing a VA disability claim for PTSD should consider speaking to Veterans Law Group for insight into the claims process.
+Get help with your VA PTSD and TBI claims today by contacting VLG.

 Challenges of a Dual Diagnosis